 Services and church groups/events

-Normal church services for the year are: Sundays at 11.15am except for the third Sunday in the month when evening prayers are held at 6.30pm.
+Normal church services for the year are: Sundays at 11.15am (in January 2019 morning services will be at 10.30am) except for the third Sunday in the month when evening prayers are held at 6.30pm.

 Rev. Rod Reid holds an 'Office Hour' at Panfield Church every Tuesday from 5.00pm, starting with evening prayer, a short said service lasting 15 minutes, followed by 'Office Hour' for general enquiries, to book weddings or baptisms, discuss churchyard matters or for pastoral conversations and prayer.